kazeera/Hourglass-interface/README.md

 **MacOS**

 3. Locate the downloaded dmg file on your computer.
-4. Drag contents to the "Application" folder.
+4. Drag contents to the "Applications" folder.